DeepLcom/deepl-dotnet/README.md

 Note that this only works in the high-level `TranslateDocumentDownloadAsync` method, not `TranslateDocumentUploadAsync`.
 However, the behavior can be emulated by creating a new `DocumentMinifier` object and calling the minifier's methods in between.
+- `OutputFormat`: using the parameter during document upload, you can select alternative output formats.
+See the [API documentation][api-docs-outputformat-param] for more information and example usage.

 #### Document minification
 In some contexts, one can end up with large document files (e.g. PowerPoint presentations